cyrdam/kolibri/docs/BREAKING_CHANGES.v3.md

 ## All Input Components

 - The property `_alert` has been removed.
-It's not being handled automatically based on `_msg` and the touched state.
+It's now being handled automatically based on `_msg` and the touched state.
 See #6138.
 - The property `_error` has been removed.
 Use `_msg_` instead.

 ## Themes